finller/laravel-invoices/README.md

 ### Storing an Invoice in Your Database

-You can store an Invoice in your database using the Eloquent Model: `Finller\Invoice\Invoice`.
+You can store an Invoice in your database using the Eloquent Model: `Finller\Invoice\Models\Invoice`.

 > [!NOTE]
 > Don't forget to publish and run the migrations